seangllghr/makepaper/README.md

 ### `apa-html` backend

-The default stylesheet targets the styles outlined in the American Psychological Association's style guide---now updated to the 7th Edition!
+The default stylesheet targets the styles outlined in the American Psychological Association's style guide&mdash;now updated to the 7th Edition!

 - 1 inch page margins
 - APA-style running heads, including the paper title and page number